micro-manager/micro-manager.github.io/_pages/Coordinates_and_Directionality.md

 directionality of the XY stage and use a one line script as above to move the stage in a defined orientation and observer the movement of an object in the image.
-{% include Note text="Some changes in camera properties (for instance, the choice of readout port for some EM cameras) can change image orientation.
+{% include notice icon="info" content="Some changes in camera properties (for instance, the choice of readout port for some EM cameras) can change image orientation.
 Camera adapters can also carry out these transformations on the image (generating an image in the 'correct' orientation).
 Whether or not the adapter carries out these transformations is indicated with the property 'TransposeCorrection'.
 There are not yet any adapters that carry out such corrections." %}

 **Store settings**: It is highly desirable to have the camera Transpose settings as well as other configuration settings describing